 This website has been developed using modern web technologies.
 The web browser you're currently using is outdated and may not support such technologies and as such your experience on this website may be degraded.

 Compulsory Basic Training (CBT) is the first stage for most people in learning to ride a motorbike.
-Before you can take your CBT motorcycle training, you’ll need to hold a provisional driving licence or a full driving licence.
+Before you can take a Compulsory Basic Training motorcycle course, you’ll need to hold a provisional driving licence or a full driving licence.
 If you’re 15 years and 9 months or older, you can apply for a provisional licence.

 The CBT motorcycle course is all about teaching you the skills needed to ride a moped or lower-powered motorbike safely and competently.
 The focus is on safety when using the roads and obtaining a level of competency that you can build upon when riding alone.
 There is no specific pass or fail test.
-Certification is carried out by a qualified instructor who will be with you throughout your training and helping you to improve your motorcycling skills.
+Certification is carried out by a qualified instructor.
+This same instructor will be with you throughout your training and will help you to improve your motorcycling skills.

 Once your instructor sees you have reached the CBT standard, you’ll be certified with a DL196 and able to continue practising on your own.

 If you are 15 years and nine months or older you can apply for a provisional licence.
 This will allow you to take your CBT training as soon as you are 16.
 16 is the minimum age for learning to ride a motorcycle on UK roads.

 With a CBT (DL196) certificate, you can legally ride on the UK roads.